+Figure 9-60c Feedback field format if the Feedback Type field is set to 3 for Co-TDMA information

+The TXOP Sharing Solicited field of the Feedback field is set to 1 if the polled AP intends to receive a time allocation from the Co-TDMA sharing AP during the current TXOP to exchange frames of the same or higher priority ACs compared to the AC indicated in the Primary AC field in the Co-TDMA TB ICF or the Co-TDMA NTB ICF with its associated non-APs, otherwise it is set to 0.

 TGbn Editor: Please make changes to 37.8.2.3 (Coordinated time division multiple access (Co-TDMA)) as follows.
 Note that the subclause number 9.3.1.22.7 cited in this document is based on document 11-25/0437r4.
 If this subclause number conflicts with any other subclause number in D0.2, please update it accordingly.

 Coordinated time division multiple access (Co-TDMA)